This Emmental cheese recipe will give you all the resources you need to make a wonderfully tasting and visually exciting cheese at home.

 Emmental Cheese Origin

 Emmental cheese, also known as Emmenthaler cheese, is a type of hard, pale yellow cheese that is produced in huge wheels, often weighing hundreds of pounds.
 The cheese originates from the Emmental region of Bern, Switzerland.
-The Swiss cheese has holes that look like ‘eyes’ in it.
+The Swiss cheese has holes that look like ‘eyes’.

-Emmental cheese has its roots in the Swiss region of Val d’Emme.
+It’s roots began in the Swiss region of Val d’Emme.
 Perhaps the biggest defining factor about Emmenthaler cheese is that it can be linked directly to the town of Emmentaler, Switzerland, specifically in the Emme valley in the Canton of Bern.

 The making of this cheese dates back to ancient times when farmers would milk their cows twice a day and collect the milk in giant vessels.
 The cheese is produced in a typical round shape with a natural rind and is aged in traditional cellars for a minimum of four months.